kamwoods/splendir/README.md

 ### Install

 This is a work in progress.
-No releases or binaries are provided at this time.
+Although releases and/or binaries may exist here, they are not guaranteed to work.

 ### Build